 APOSTILLES & AUTHENTICATIONS – Further information on what an apostille and authentication are, can be found on the Smartraveller website.
 Special attention should be paid to the section on educational and private documents.

 If in doubt, scan and email your document/s to [email protected] for further advice prior to attending the High Commission, or sending your originals to us.

 The High Commission can affix an apostille or authentication to some Australian public documents.
 This process ensures the authenticity of those documents and can be complex.
 Not all documents are the same, and the process can require additional verification by consular officers before affixing any apostille/authentication.

-The following Australian public documents may be able to have an apostille/authentication applied to it immediately during our usual walk-in service:
+The following Australian public documents may be able to have an apostille/authentication applied to it immediately during your appointment:

 • Certificates issued by a State/Territory Registry of Births, Deaths & Marriages